 What is life like in the spirit world?
 Mediums and Gurus talk about the Causal World – an etheric existence that transcends the physical and astral universes.
+By Craig Hamilton-Parker.

 The Causal World